Shopi: Classification

-According to the Czech Jireček the Shopi differed very much from the other Bulgarians in language and habits, and were regarded as a simple folk.
-He connected their name to the Thracian tribe of Sapsei.
+According to the Czech Slavist Konstantin Jireček, the Shopi differed a lot from other Bulgarians in language and habits, and were generally regarded as a simple folk.
+He linked their name and origin to the Thracian tribe of Sapsei.

-The American Association for South Slavic Studies noted that the Shopi were recognized as a distinct sub-group in Bulgaria.
+The American Association for South Slavic Studies has noted that the Shopi are recognized as a distinct sub-group in Bulgaria.

-The rural inhabitants near Sofia were popularly claimed to be descendants of the Pechenegs.
-The Oxford historian C. A. Macartney studied these Shopi during the 1920s and reported that they were despised by the other inhabitants of Bulgaria for their stupidity and bestiality, and dreaded for their savagery.
+The rural inhabitants near Sofia have popularly been claimed by a number of different authors to be descendants of the Pechenegs.
+The Oxford historian C. A. Macartney studied the Shopi during the 1920s and reported that they were despised by the other inhabitants of Bulgaria for their stupidity and bestiality, and dreaded for their savagery.
+It is, however, unclear to what extent Macartney's own personal, clearly negative, opinion of the Shopi seeps into this description.